gradikay/kayamba-tools/README.md

 <a href="http://creativecommons.org/publicdomain/zero/1.0/"><img src="http://i.creativecommons.org/p/zero/1.0/88x31.png"></a>

-To the extent possible under law, [Darius Kazemi](http://tinysubversions.com) has waived all copyright and related or neighboring rights to Corpora.
-This work is published from: United States.
+To the extent possible under law, [Gradi Kayamba](link) has waived all copyright and related or neighboring rights to Corpora.
+This work is published from: Lithonia, Georgia, United States.

-## What is Corpora NOT?
+## What is Kayamba Tools NOT?

 This project is not meant to replace exhaustive APIs -- if you want nouns, and you want every noun in the English language, replete with metadata, consider [Wordnik](http://developer.wordnik.com/docs).
 If you want the title of every Wikipedia article, use [the MediaWiki API](http://www.mediawiki.org/wiki/API:Main_page).